World Environment Day: 2008

 The host for World Environment Day 2008 was New Zealand, with the main international celebrations scheduled for Wellington.
 The slogan for 2008 was "CO2, Kick the Habit!
 Towards a Low Carbon Economy."
 New Zealand was one of the first countries to pledge to achieve carbon-neutrality, and will also focus on forest management as a tool for reducing greenhouse gases.

 The Chicago Botanic Garden served as the North American host for World Environment Day on 5 June 2008.

 2009

-The theme for WED 2009 was 'Your Planet Needs You – UNite to Combat Climate Change', and Michael Jackson's 'Earth Song' was declared 'World Environment Day Song'.
+The theme for WED 2009 was "Your Planet Needs You – UNite to Combat Climate Change", and Michael Jackson's "Earth Song" was declared "World Environment Day Song".
 It was hosted in Mexico.

 2010

-'Many Species.
+"Many Species.
 One Planet.
-One Future', was the theme of 2010.
+One Future", was the theme of 2010.

 It celebrated the diversity of life on Earth as part of the 2010 International Year of Biodiversity.
 It was hosted in Rwanda.
 Thousands of activities were organized worldwide, with beach clean-ups, concerts, exhibits, film festivals, community events and much more.
 Each continent (except Antarctica) had a "regional host city", the U.N. chose Pittsburgh, Pennsylvania as the host for all North.

 2011

-The world environment day of 2011 was hosted by India.
-It was the 1st time for India to host the day.
 The theme for 2011 was 'Forests – Nature At Your Service'.
 Thousands of activities were organized worldwide, with beach clean-ups, concerts, exhibits, film festivals, community events, tree plantings and much more.
+It was hosted by India.